frapplecat/moonup/README.md

 ![about moonup](readme-images/about-moonup.png)

-* The about MOONup section will briefly explain the groups goals, where they meet, what's needed for an attendee.
+* The about MOONup section will briefly explain the groups goals, where they meet, what an attendee needs to bring.
 * Also includes some links in the text content to other sections or pages with more detail.

 <br>